The Hoi An culture tour

 f) Either the Japanese Bridge or the Quan Cong Temple.

+You can hire a guide at the ticket office for 70,000 VND, which is certainly worthwhile if you want a better understanding of the places you choose to see.
+During the evening of the full moon festivities, you can visit most of the above without buying a ticket.
 If you wanted to see everything, you'd have to buy four tickets and it would take about three days.
 We know — that's what we did.
-We found, for the culturally inclined, that there's an embarrassment of riches on offer in Hoi An, some of which are, sadly, not so much riches but just plain embarrassing.
+We found, for the culturally inclined, that there's an embarrassment of riches on offer in Hoi An -- some of which are, sadly, not so much riches but just plain embarrassing.

 So, here's the lowdown on the hits and misses on the Hoi An culture tour.

 None of Hoi An's museums are real stand outs.
 It's hard to say which is the top pick — a lot depends on your taste.